imbue-openhost/bottled-webtop/readme.md

 # openhost-webtop

-A full XFCE Linux desktop environment, accessible from any modern web browser, packaged as an OpenHost app.
+A full XFCE Linux desktop environment, accessible from any low quality web browser (JS support required), packaged as an OpenHost app.

 Under the hood this is [`linuxserver/webtop:ubuntu-xfce`](https://github.com/linuxserver/docker-webtop)